thephijo/DIY_SteelWallet/README.md

 + resistant to heat, corrosion and mechanical damage
 + metal plate visibility protection through 3d printed case
 + integrated tamper proof seal to enable the detection of a potential security risk
-+ cheap and easy production
++ cheap and easy production (I guess it is approx. 5€ or even less expensive)

 # Tools and materials required